-Nobody Leaves Mid-Hudson with students, parents, and community members to fight for educational justice, and specifically, to close the PACE program in Poughkeepsie.
+Nobody Leaves Mid-Hudson works with students, parents, and community members to fight for educational justice, and specifically, to close the PACE program in Poughkeepsie.

 The PACE ("Poughkeepsie Academic and Career Excellence") program represents the worst of educational apartheid: separating out "problem" students into a decrepit building, without enough teachers, without grade-appropriate books, without consultation of parents, and with a growing law enforcement presence leading to increased arrests of students.